bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/wallet-buttons.md

 # Configuring Wallet Buttons

+<!-- theme: info -->
+> #### Familiarity with Stencil development
+> The file structures for each theme can be unique; therefore, some knowledge of [Stencil](/stencil-docs/getting-started/about-stencil) development may be required to render wallet buttons.
+The examples in this article use the Cornerstone theme.

 This article explains how to add wallet buttons to the Product Detail Page, or _PDP_.
 Cornerstone 6.7.0+ supports wallet buttons by default; however, you can upgrade older themes to support wallet buttons by following the steps outlined in this article.

-<!-- theme: info -->
-> #### Familiarity with Stencil development
-> The file structures for each theme can be unique; therefore, some knowledge of [Stencil](/stencil-docs/getting-started/about-stencil ) development may be required to render wallet buttons.
-The examples below use the Cornerstone theme.

 <!-- theme: info -->
 > #### Wallet button availability